IHE/ITI.PIXm/input/pagecontent/a_issues.md

 The $ihe-pix operation cannot be replaced with the $match operation, the $match operation is however considered as a proposal for a new version in PDQm.

 ***PIXm 017***
-*ITI-83 references E.3 which is in [pdf](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_Appx-Z.pdf#page=16), see also [github issue](https://github.com/IHE/publications/issues/110).*
+*[ITI-83] references E.3 which is in [pdf](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_Appx-Z.pdf#page=16), see also [github issue](https://github.com/IHE/publications/issues/110).*

-***CP-ITI-1222, CP-ITI-1214, CP-ITI-1215*** - The sourceIdentifier parameter in the PIXm Query [ITI-83] can include both business identifier and FHIR Resource ids, and the parameter should be matched by the PIXm Manager against FHIR Resource ids (ie Patient.id) and the patient’s business identifiers (ie value(s) in Patient.identifier).
+***CP-ITI-1222, CP-ITI-1214, CP-ITI-1215*** - The sourceIdentifier parameter in the PIXm Query [ITI-83] can include both business identifier and FHIR Resource ids, and the parameter should be matched by the PIXm Manager against FHIR Resource ids (i.e., Patient.id) and the patient’s business identifiers (i.e., value(s) in Patient.identifier).
 Examples and error codes updated.

 </div>